Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 As for Wilde….

-“Well.
-Now we know why he’s called the *Great Father,* I guess…”
+"Well.
+Now we know why he’s called the *Great Father,* I guess…"

-“You had to go there…” Frasier muttered, though Tooko was chittering.
+"You had to go there…" Frasier muttered, though Tooko was chittering.

-“Jealousy doesn’t become you, Wilde!”
+"Jealousy doesn’t become you, Wilde!"

-“Dunno if I’d be jealous o’ something like *that…* I mean, how do any of his partners...?”
+"Dunno if I’d be jealous o’ something like *that…* I mean, how do any of his partners...?"

 Tooko chittered again, then turned his attention towards the ship.
-“It won’t take me long to get us into a safe surveilling orbit.
-We can’t image the entire planet in ten hours but we can make a good first pass over the main continent.”
+"It won’t take me long to get us into a safe surveilling orbit.
+We can’t image the entire planet in ten hours but we can make a good first pass over the main continent."

-“Yeah.
-That’ll have to do.”
+"Yeah.
+That’ll have to do."
 Wilde turned toward the sleeping area.
-“Don’t neglect your own rest, Tooko.
-You’ll need it tomorrow.”
+"Don’t neglect your own rest, Tooko.
+You’ll need it tomorrow."

-“Don’t worry about me.”
+"Don’t worry about me."

 Wilde nodded, and went to bed down.
 Worrying, sadly, was going to be a definite feature but he’d learned a long time ago how to not let that keep him from a good night’s sleep.
 After all, nothing his imagination could possibly create would be made *better* by fatigue and tiredness.